slickage/adness/README.md

 * admins: The list of administrators by user ids
 * sbPrefix: the prefix for noscript pages (currently the only view available)
 * senderEmail: The email that will show up in the from field for all outgoing emails
+* antiSnipeMinutes: The random max length of time added to the end time of an auction
 * redis: The Redis DB that holds user sessions
 * secret: it's a secret (to hash the user session)
 * mysql: The MySQL DB to grab users from